WernerKr/-Un-original-Prusa-Heated-Drybox/README.md

 float Humidity2Cor = 0.0;
 //The maximum adjustable temperature is limited to 70°C. int MaxSet = 70;
-//The overheating temperature is set to 93°C int Max = 93;
+//The overheating temperature is set to 83°C - now measured under the duct! int Max = 83;
 ```
 This is because the Arduino should only be operated up to a maximum temperature of 80°C.
 If you want a higher temperature, you have to place the electronic components outside the housing!